 Parking a distance from your final destination may be necessary during peak demand periods, but the University provides regular shuttle services from our largest parking facilities (see map).
 The unavailability of a convenient parking location, severe weather, or running late for a class or meeting are not considered valid excuses for violating parking regulations.

 No. You may park in any space that is not reserved or restricted.
 All reserved and handicap spaces are restricted 24/7.
 Please be aware of posted signs.

 I am a student/employee and have a state-issued handicap accessible permit.
 Do I need a university permit?

 Employees and students must purchase and display a university permit that authorizes their use of the accessible parking spaces within that permit parking area.

 You may pay the ticket (Paying a Ticket) or appeal it (Appealing a Ticket).
 Either way, action must be taken within 14 calendar days from the issuance date to avoid a $5 late fee.
 If you choose to pay it, you can come to the Parking Services Office or mail in your check.
 If you choose to appeal it, appeal forms are available in our office and on our ticket appeal page.
 Student tickets not paid or appealed within 14 days will be posted to the student’s fee bill.

 If your appeal is denied you have the option to request a verbal appeal with the Citations Hearing Officer.
 The verbal appeal may be done in person or on the phone.
 Please call the Parking Services Office at (860)486-4930 to request a verbal appeal.

-Students with regional campus permits can park in Lots C, I or W. Employees with regional campus permits can park in designated Employee Area 3 parking located in Lots F, I and W. Employees can also purchase a permit for Area 2 lots.
+Students with regional campus permits can park in C Lot Only.
+Employees with regional campus permits can park in designated Employee Area 2 parking.

 No. Your permit only allows you to park in your apartment-specific lot from 7am to 5pm, Monday thru Friday.